noamross/esaprog/esa_corpus_compare.md

 as are geographic terms like "island" and "landscape".

-It's possible that these changes are due to changes in what's popular in ecology, but it is likely that many of the concepts captured in these terms - ecosystem, community, and landscape ecology - are influenced by region, as well.
-After all, an ecosystem perspective is likely to dominate in the midwest, where an abundance of lakes have been important in the research of freshwater nutrient cycling, and a landscape perspective may be important in California, which has such heterogeneity of habitats.
+It's possible that these changes are due to changes in what's popular in ecology, but it is also likely that many of the concepts captured in these terms - ecosystem, community, and landscape ecology - are influenced by region.
+After all, an ecosystem perspective is likely to dominate in the Midwest, where an abundance of lakes have been important in the research of freshwater nutrient cycling, and a landscape perspective may be important in California, which has such heterogeneity of habitats.
 This is a pretty good argument for keeping ESA's